Eruption update: On January 5, 2023, Kīlauea resumed the summit eruption within Halemaʻumaʻu crater. Read more about how to view the eruption here.

-Mauna Loa is the largest active volcano on our planet and covers half of the Island of Hawaiʻi.
+Maunaloa is the largest active volcano on our planet and covers half of the Island of Hawaiʻi.
 Since its first well-documented eruption in 1843, the volcano has erupted 34 times with intervals between eruptions ranging from months to decades.
-Now, on November 27, 2022, she started erupting again.
+Now, for the first time since 1984, she erupted again between November 27 and December 10, 2022.

 Table of contents